 Eden Girma is a multi-instrumental musician hailing from Madison, WI.
-Through a genre-bending compositional ear and a poetic lyricism, Eden aspires to create music that not only resonates with individual hearts, but brings people closer together in a spirit of intimacy and empathy.
+Having grown up at the nexus of widely varying and vibrant musical traditions, Eden creates through a variety of audio-visual-technological media -- bridging realms such as popular music, improvisatory collaboration, expressionism, and experimental electronics.
+Through a genre-bending compositional ear and a poetic lyricism, Eden aspires to create art that not only resonates with individual hearts, but brings people closer together in a spirit of intimacy and empathy.

 A recap of Nicholas Daley Presents @ the 100 Club

 A lil convo with Fred Perry

 A review from The Capsule Garden